lily6966/Seagrass-Nekton-TrophicPrior-GMVAE/README.md

 }
 ```

-If you use the included seagrass/nekton datasets or any derived ecological results, you should also cite the original survey and source datasets used to assemble `data/nekton-seagrass/`.
-This repository currently includes the processing code and local source files, but it does not yet document a single canonical ecological data citation in the codebase, so that part should be added based on the source study or manuscript you are using.

 ## What This Repo Contains

 - A PyTorch implementation of a GMVAE-style multilabel model.
-- Processed-data builders for seagrass nekton presence/absence and abundance tasks.
+- Processed-data builders for seagrass nekton presence/absence tasks.
 - Transfer-learning dataset builders for trophic-group and fisheries-focused experiments.
-- Training and evaluation scripts for baseline, transfer-learning, and hurdle/abundance models.
+- Training and evaluation scripts for transfer-learning models.
 - Analysis helpers for attribution, plotting, and partial dependence summaries.

 ## Environment Setup